Hexagon – Women in UX

 Seattle 5th Cohort, 2018

-I am currently volunteering as a Hexagon mentor in Seattle’s 5th Cohort and I absolutely adore the mentee Hexagon paired me up with.
+I recently volunteered as a Hexagon mentor in Seattle’s 5th Cohort and I absolutely adore the mentee Hexagon paired me up with.
+We continue to meet on occasion.

 “Hexagon is a community of women and non-binary folks in UX who support each other through the different stages of our careers.
 We welcome current and aspiring designers, researchers, writers, content strategists and program managers across the user experience space.
 We believe that having strong networks of peers both online and offline helps us discover new skills, boost confidence, and foster growth.
 At its core, Hexagon is a community.”